Ebazhanov/linkedin-skill-assessments-quizzes/object-oriented-programming/object-oriented-programming-quiz.md

 - [x] to avoid writing duplicate code
 - [ ] to separate class behavior from the more general

-_NOTE_: I don't have 4th variant in my test, it changed to new 5th variant.
+**NOTE:** I don't have 4th variant in my test, it changed to new 5th variant.
 Is it also true?

 #### Q43.
 In addition to attributes and behaviours, what quality must a class possess?